Skip to content

 If it's February or early March and you're reading this: you have 6–10 weeks.
 That's enough time to build a real application.

-What "Too Late" Actually Means
+What Does "Too Late" Actually Mean?

 The fear isn't really about calendar.
 It's about whether you can produce competitive application materials in the time you have left.